 Alyson Born: 50+ years ago in Wales

-I am the main voice of World Travel Family, I set up the website for fun, teaching myself as I went and still 90 % of the technical stuff, the writing, photography and social media, are my responsibility.
-My husband, Chef and elder son D now help me with the site.They’re learning the ropes and both are finding their feet as content creators.
+I am the main voice of World Travel Family, I set up the website for fun, teaching myself as I went and still 90 % of the technical stuff, the writing, photography, SEO, page speed optimisation, and social media, are my responsibility.
+My husband, Chef, and elder son D, now help me with the site.They’re learning the ropes and both are finding their feet as content creators.
 I’m forever learning to do it better.

 I am also responsible for the boys education, it’s a big deal and a task that I thought long and hard about before I accepted it.
 Yes, it’s labour intensive, yes it’s hard sometimes, but no, I wouldn’t change it for the world.

 I grew up in Wales before going to Birmingham University to study Biological Sciences.
-After graduating I worked for 20 years in hospital pathology, almost completed my Masters in Cellular Pathology rising to the dizzying heights of Chief Biomedical Scientist, before quitting to be a full-time mum.
+After graduating I worked for 20 years in hospital pathology, almost completed my Masters in Cellular Pathology rising to the dizzying heights of Chief Biomedical Scientist in London, before quitting to be a full-time mum.

 I used to be super fit, I was a runner, a cyclist and a hiker, but these days I rarely get above trekking speed and a bit of beach yoga.
 I do still enjoy scuba diving and cycle sometimes, as well as having recently trekked to Everest Base Camp.

 The most important thing in my pack is my laptop.